mdnoorit/letslearnai/ml_path_for_beginners.md

 Analyze the following !

 - [ ] What is Artificial Intelligence (AI) and Machine Learning (ML)?
-- [ ] Impact and applications of AI/ML in various industries and how its improving human lives.
+- [ ] Impact and applications of AI/ML in various industries like Healthcare, Finance, Agriculture etc., and how it is improving human lives.
 - [ ] Skills required for AI/ML

 > Note : Don't let the AI craze which is happening around us let you start with Machine Learning.
 If you are really convinced about its impact and if you feel its your cup of tea, then go for it.
 Spend good time analyzing this.
 If Yes, move to the next step